proddata/crate/docs/general/ddl/partitioned-tables.rst

 ...........................

-We also provide the option to change the number of shards that are already :ref:`allocated <glossary-shard-allocation>` for an existing partition.
+We also provide the option to change the number of shards that are already :ref:`allocated <gloss-shard-allocation>` for an existing partition.
 This option operates on a partition basis, thus a specific partition needs to be specified::